World Cup athletes cut new equipment deals for 2018/19

 French technical specialist Adeline Baud Mugnier announced a two-year contract with Head, a move from her previous supplier Rossignol.
 The 25-year-old hopes to rebound from a challenging 2017/18 season when knee troubles plagued her.
 Still, she finished out the winter ranked in the top 30 in both giant slalom and slalom and finished a career-best seventh in the Courchevel GS.
 "I am now skiing with the best skiers in the world and I want to be part of the top ones!
 I need the best weapons to be able to fight hard all season," said Baud Mugnier.

-Additionally, Stöckli announced the signing of Jasmina Suter (previously on Völkl), Carole Bissig (previously on Atomic), and Christof Brandner (previously on Nordica), but these athletes have yet to personally announce the changes.
+Additionally, Stöckli announced the signing of Jasmina Suter (previously on Völkl), Carole Bissig (previously on Atomic), and Christof Brandner (previously on Nordica) while Nordica announced the signing of Bostjan Kline (previously on Stöckli), but these athletes have yet to personally announce the changes.

 This article was originally published on 08 May 2018.
-Additional announcements will be added as they become available.
+Additional announcements are added as they become available.